cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

   both to develop and to play games.
 - UPBGE is an eternal doubt.
 - In GDevelop, simple things become a challenge to be achieved.
-- Construct and Game Maker are more expensive than they actually deliver, as well as so many others.
+- Construct3 and Game Maker are more expensive than they actually deliver, as well as so many others.
 - Scratch aims for Education, not commercial purposes.